thesurlydev/jobosint/extension/README.md

 # chrome extension

-The intent of this extension is to easily save the content of a web page to be later processed.
+The intent of this extension is to easily save the content of a web page to an endpoint.